 Do you run around like a crazy person then crawl into bed at night realizing that you never connected with God?

 For your convenience, this post may contain affiliate links.
 This means that if you make a purchase after clicking on one of the links below, though your cost does not change, I may receive a small commission.
 For more information, see our disclaimer and privacy page.

 Your life is meant to be lived with Him in it.

-You’re chasing after the kids, perhaps working outside of the home, driving them to practice after school, making dinner, doing homework and by the time you pour yourself into bed at night, you realize that you haven’t spoken to God since this morning – or at all for that matter!
+You’re chasing after the kids, perhaps working outside of the home, driving them to practice after school, making dinner, and doing homework, and by the time you pour yourself into bed at night, you realize that you haven’t spoken to God since this morning – or at all for that matter!

 God created you to be in fellowship with Him throughout the day.
 His intention was never for you to go through life on your own.
 He wants you to let Him in.